ŇDonŐt You Think He Knows That?Ó

 flashbacks, with voiceovers by Laura telling her husband in her imagination

 the last in their doomed relationship.
-Alec is leaving for Africa, as much to
+Alec is leaving for Africa to take a job at a hospital there, and to

-make a clean break with Laura as out of idealism.
+make a clean break with Laura.
 They are meeting again where

 they first met, in the train station tea room.
 This will be their last chance